mattcg/socks5-https-client/README.md

 ## Using with Tor ##

-Works great for making HTTPS requests through [Tor](https://www.torproject.org/) (see bundled example).
+Works great for making HTTPS requests through [Tor](https://www.torproject.org/).

+Make sure a Tor server is running locally and run `node example/tor https://check.torproject.org/` to test.

 ## Using with Request ##